Warren Township, Camden County, Missouri

 Warren Township is one of eleven townships in Camden County, Missouri, USA.
 As of the 2000 census, its population was 2,466.

-Warren Township Township was established in 1841, and most likely named after Joseph Warren.
+Warren Township was established in 1841, and most likely named after Joseph Warren.

 Geography

 Warren Township covers an area of 73.42 sqmi and contains no incorporated settlements.
 It contains seven cemeteries: Baker, Claiborne, Dickerson, Garrison, Lodge, Stone and Webster.

 Trout Glen Pool is within this township.
 The streams of Arnold Branch, Bank Branch, Forbes Branch, Niangua River, Spencer Creek and Weaver Creek run through this township.

 Transportation

 Warren Township contains one airport or landing strip, Camdenton Memorial Airport.